edgelesssys/docs.edgeless.systems/edgelessdb/getting-started/install.md

 * `SGX: Software Guard Extensions supported` is true if the hardware supports it.
 * `SGX_LC: SGX launch config supported` is true if the hardware also supports FLC.
-* `SGX1 supported` is true if it is enabled in the BIOS.
+* `SGX1 supported` is true if it's enabled in the BIOS.

 ### Driver
 The SGX driver exposes a device: